- Faculty & Staff

 Step 6: The student's judicial history will be withheld from the board members until a finding of responsibility has been made.
 If a student is found responsible for violating University policy, their judicial history, if any, will be shared with the board members prior to sanction deliberation.

 The student shall have the right to appeal.
 An appeal will be considered if there is significant new information or material relevant to the case that was not presented during the hearing, or for a claimed violation of the student's due process rights.
-An appeal must be filed in writing within 5 days of the hearing decision letter date and sent to the University President.
+An appeal must be filed in writing within 5 days of the hearing decision letter date.

 Policies of Judicial Board